 Privacy protection - Drug testing - Alisivu

-Under certain conditions, the employer may require a job applicant or an employee already in an employment relationship to submit a certificate of a drug test.
-The employer may only handle and register information on drug use contained in the drug test certificate, and even then only with the employee’s consent.
+Under certain conditions, the employer has the right to process the drug test results of a job applicant or an employee already in an employment relationship.
+The employer may only handle and register information on drug use contained in the drug test certificate, and even then, only with the employee’s consent.
 The employer is liable for the costs of the test.

 Requesting a test certificate when seeking new job duties

-- or for work where the employee is to carry out tasks:
+- the employee is to carry out tasks

-- which will be performed elsewhere than in premises supervised by the employer and in which the performance of duties while under the influence of drugs may cause significant financial loss or danger to a customer (e.g. home care service),
+- in which special trust is required, which will be carried out elsewhere than in premises supervised by the employer, and in which the performance of duties while under the influence of drugs or while addicted to drugs may cause significant financial loss or danger to a customer (e.g. home care service)

 - in which there is independent and uncontrolled access to drugs or pharmaceuticals usable for intoxicating purposes.